nordblick2/homebridge-domotiga/README.md

 - ```Door``` (get/set door position)
 - ```Window``` (get/set window position)
 - ```WindowCovering``` (get/set window covering positon)
-- ```Lightbulb``` (switch on/of lightbulbs, change color and brightness)
+- ```Lightbulb``` (switch on/of lightbulbs, change color and brightness if features are configured)
 - ```Powermeter``` (custom service with power consumption)

 Domotiga device value numbers (e.g. which device value represents temperature) can be assigned directly within the config.json file.
 For multi-sensors (e.g. combined temperature/humidity sensors) additional characteristics can be added by defining their domotiga values in config.json (see example below).

 # Supported Backend ###
-The plugin supports various backends for getting or setting sensor data:
+The plugin supports various backends for getting/setting sensor data:

 - ```URL endpoint``` URL endpoint (communication with TCP backend )
 - ```Command execution```	Communication by calling executables for getting/setting state/data